springfielddatarecovery/BOINConPi/README.md

 # BOINConPi
 A script to help automate the installation of BOINC on Raspberry Pis.
-This has been tested to work on Rpi3B/3B+ and Rpi4 models, but should work on any raspbian-based distro.
+This has been tested to work on Rpi3B/3B+ and Rpi4 models, but should work on any Raspbian-based or Debian-based distro.

 The script supports crunching as guest or using your own account manager such as BAM!.
 By default, priority is given to projects in the following order: medical research, physics/astrophysics, umbrella projects (World Community Grid, for example), math.